IMAGINE THE NEWS

 This site hosts several projects that have already been imagined and are now being brought to life through the actions of everyday people like you and me.

-The Peaceful Return 🔗 is a peaceful movement to end the corporate capture of government, advocating for a withdrawal from the economic system that is built on spiritual violence.
-Its core tactic is the Digital Exodus 🔗 a migration out of Big Tech (and Media) into ethical platforms that foster truth and community.
-Currently running a Delete the Oligarchy 🔗 campaign to inspire movement.
+• The Peaceful Return 🔗 is a peaceful movement to end the corporate capture of government, advocating for a withdrawal from the economic system that is built on spiritual violence.

 Picture